pmatthews05/azure-networking_private-subnet-routing/README.md

 > :point_up: We explored this path for the platform-defined service tag `AzureResourceManager`.
 However, it's equally possible to define this communication path for your self-defined IP addresses or ranges.

-# Scenario 4: Add 'shortcut' for traffic to Key Vault data plane.
+# Scenario 4: Use Service Endpoints for direct communication with Azure services.

 For communication with many platform services, Azure offers customers [Virtual Network Service Endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) to enable an optimized connectivity method that keeps traffic on its backbone network.
 Customers can use this, for example, to offload traffic to platform services from their network resources and increase security by enabling access restrictions on their resources.